heber737/twitchtv-api-example/README.md

 I am still not satisfied with the general layout and maybe will update it with some custom Tailwind components in the future.

-## How to Install and Run the Project
+## How to Install and Run this App

 - Make sure you have the latest versions of Node.js and Node Package Manager installed in your machine.
 - Clone this repository to a local folder in your machine.